plzm/rag-vector-agent-semantic-kernel/labs/lab1/readme-vs.md

 var chatCompletionService = app.Services.GetRequiredService<IChatCompletionService>();
 ```

 Next we need to create the settings to use for the LLM calls.
-On line 21, we added a sample prompt that you can change to whatever you would like.
+On line 21, we added a sample prompt that you can change to whatever you would like - or you can leave it as it is too.

 4. Replace line 23 and line 24, with the following lines of code: